Reltroner/reltroner-studio/content/technologies/tda-twin-digital-atom.md

 Through TDA integration, **Reltronland Space Command** evolves from a purely defensive fleet into a **multireality stabilizer**, capable of defending Reltronland not only in space, but across **all viable versions of existence**.

 ---
-title: "The Multireality Sovereignty Act of Reltronland"
-description: "Foundational Astralis Codex legislation defining Reltronland’s sovereignty, rights, and responsibilities across all multireality layers (L0–L5), powered by the Twin Digital Atom (TDA) framework."
-image: "/images/multireality-sovereignty-act.webp"
-author: "Rei Reltroner"
-date: "2025-11-28"
-published: true
-category: "Astralis Codex – Legal Framework"
-tags:
-  - Reltronland
-  - Multireality Sovereignty
-  - Astralis Codex
-  - Twin Digital Atom
-  - Nytherion Abyss
-  - Voidfront
-  - Reltronland Space Command
----

 # 📘 **The Multireality Sovereignty Act of Reltronland**

+Foundational Astralis Codex legislation defining Reltronland’s sovereignty, rights, and responsibilities across all multireality layers (L0–L5), powered by the Twin Digital Atom (TDA) framework.

 ### *(Astralis Codex Chapter IV — Sovereignty Across Layers)*

 **Issued under:** Astralis Sovereignty Protocol ∆–8